dassujan/STANDARD-SIX/UNIT:CHEMISTRY.md

 | 21       | **Water Trough**              | Large, bowl-shaped container made of metal or glass. | Used to collect or condense gases during chemical reactions.                                                                              |
 | 22       | **Water Bath**                | Metal container for indirect heating.              | Employed when a substance cannot be heated directly by a flame.                                                                            |
 | 23       | **Thistle Funnel**            | Reservoir with a stem and a stopper.               | Transfers liquids in a controlled manner, particularly when precision is required.                                                         |

-## 7. Important Safety Rules in a Chemistry Lab

-Safety is very important when working in a chemistry lab.
-Here are the simple rules to follow:

-1. **Never Work Alone:**
-   - Always have a teacher or lab partner with you in case of an emergency.

-2. **Wear a Lab Coat:**
-   - A lab coat protects your clothes from spills and splashes.

-3. **Arrange Equipment Before Starting:**
-   - Keep all your tools neatly arranged so you know where everything is.

-4. **Listen to Your Teacher:**
-   - Always follow the instructions given by your teacher carefully.

-5. **Use Only Small Amounts of Chemicals:**
-   - This helps to reduce the risk of accidents.

-6. **Handle Tools with Care:**
-   - Be careful while using any apparatus to avoid breaking them or hurting yourself.

-7. **Do Not Taste or Smell Chemicals:**
-   - Some chemicals are harmful if you touch, smell, or ingest them.

-8. **Clean Up After Experiments:**
-   - Wash and dry all equipment, and then put them back in their proper places.

-9. **Proper Disposal:**
-   - Do not throw hot or broken items in the sink.
-Use the appropriate dustbin.

-10. **In Case of Accidents:**
-    - If you get burned or chemicals splash on you, wash the affected area with cold water immediately and inform your teacher.

-11. **Maintain Silence:**
-    - Keeping quiet helps everyone concentrate and work safely.

-12. **Be Aware of Where You Point Heated Apparatus:**
-    - When heating a test tube, never point its open end toward your friends.

 # CHEMISTRY: COMMON LABORATORY APPARATUS AND EQUIPMENTS PRACTICE QUESTIONS